Wendalf/interview-prep/README.md

 # Index

-This repo is dedicated for web development related interview perparation questions and tips.
+This repo is dedicated to Flatiron School post-graduate web development related interview perparation.

 This is a work in progress.
 Feel free to improve it.